-Research shows that long-term sleep deficits can lead to accelerated skin aging, increased risk of stroke, decreased bone density, increased risk of obesity, increased risk for heart disease, and increased risk for cancer and premature death.
-Not only that, but the effects felt after even a night or two of poor sleep can turn an otherwise reasonable adult into a cranky 5 year old.
+Research suggests that long-term sleep deficits can lead to accelerated skin aging, increased risk of stroke, decreased bone density, increased risk of obesity, increased risk for heart disease, and increased risk for cancer and premature death.
+Not only that, but the effects felt after even a night or two of poor sleep can turn an otherwise reasonable adult into a cranky 5-year-old.
 For grievers, this puts them at a disadvantage when dealing with the complicated emotions of grief.
-Lack of sleep may lead to…
+Lack of sleep may lead to a person to feel:

 - Less friendly

 - Less empathetic

 - Hungrier and apt to eat more

 - More likely to get sick (i.e., weakens immune response)

 Although what constitutes a full night of sleep varies from person to person, 7-8 hours are typically considered sufficient.
 If you find you hover around 6 or fewer hours of sleep a night, you may want to consider making a few changes.
 Although it sometimes seems like grief and sleep cannot co-exist, adequate sleep for the grieving is essential.

 Tips for a Good Night's Sleep